 This immensely scenic loop hike runs along steep coastal bluffs with Mt.
-Tam's best ocean views before dropping down to the resort town of Stinson Beach.
-After stopping in town for refreshments and a break on the attractive beach, you'll climb out of town, first over chaparral-covered hills and then under the shade of Steep Ravine's old-growth redwoods.
+Tam’s best ocean views before dropping down to the seaside town of Stinson Beach.
+After a possible stop in town for refreshments and a break on the attractive beach, you’ll climb through the lush old-growth redwoods of Steep Ravine.
 Superb scenery and great variety make this Mt.
-Tam's most enjoyable hike.
+Tam’s most enjoyable hike.

 Start at the Pantoll parking lot (if this small lot is full, which it usually is after 9 am, continue 10 minutes down the road and start the hike from Stinson Beach).
 From Pantoll, the well-used Matt Davis Trail winds through somewhat dull laurel woods for a mile before emerging onto grassy hills with a superb view of the ocean and San Francisco.
 Turning a corner, you next get a magnificent view of Stinson Beach.
 The sound of the crashing surf far below can sometimes be clearly heard.